Finding an investor

 Advantages

 An investor can help you generate a lot of publicity.
 This can benefit your business if your intention is to scale up in a short period of time, enter international markets, or if your loan application was declined by the bank.
 At the same time, an investor will also share their knowledge and network with you.
 Yet it is crucial to be aware who exactly is investing in your business, and what impact this can have on your business.
 Bruggeman: “Check whether the brand identities are compatible.
 Do you have a win-win situation on your hands?
 Is this merely a cash injection, or will the investor contribute their knowledge and expertise as well?
-Will they advise you, and, if so, do you want that kind of interference?
+Will they advise you, and, if so, do you want that kind of involvement?
 Do they have the kind of track record you can learn from?
 And will you agree with each other on specific issues in the long term?

 Disadvantages

 If your investor has a negative reputation or attracts negative media coverage, this could backfire on your business.
 A case in point is the Swedish-based company Oatly, which produces oat-based dairy substitutes.
 In 2020, they received funds from high-profile people such as Oprah Winfrey, Jay-Z, and Natalie Portman.
-Investment firm Blackstone also invested in the oat-based product.
+Investment firm Blackstone also invested in the company.
 This drew a lot of criticism, because environmental and climate activists stated that Blackstone had previously invested in companies that have been involved in deforestation in the Amazon rainforest.
 The incident ended up harming the image of both Oatly and the celebrities who invested in the company.

 Get advice